ppy/osu-wiki/wiki/Guides/Audio_Editing/en.md

 ## Audacity

 [Audacity](https://www.audacityteam.org/download) is a free, open-source audio editing and recording software.
-It uses the [LAME](https://lame.sourceforge.io) encoding library to be able to export audio in the MP3 audio format.
+It uses the [LAME](https://lame.sourceforge.io) encoding library to be able to export audio in the MP3 audio format and is built into Audacity on Windows and macOS.

-Since 2017, after the last few patents on the MP3 audio format had expired, the LAME encoding library started to be included in later versions of Audacity on Windows and macOS, thus manual installation is no longer necessary.

 Linux users should refer to the following article on the [Audacity Reference Manual](https://manual.audacityteam.org/man/installing_and_updating_audacity_on_linux.html#linlame) for more information, as certain Linux distributions may still not provide LAME when installing Audacity but most do provide it.